Credit Suisse Gold Bars: Everything You Need to Know (2022 Update)

 The IRS allows Individual Retirement Accounts (IRAs) that meet specific requirements to carry precious metals bullion as an investment in a portfolio.
 These are often referred to as “precious metals IRAs.”

-Precious metals IRAs are self-directed and may only contain IRS approved bullion.
-Qualifying precious metals include certain gold, silver, platinum and palladium bars and coins.
+Precious metals IRAs are self-directed and may only contain IRS-approved bullion.
+Qualifying precious metals include certain gold, silver, platinum, and palladium bars and coins.

 Credit Suisse Gold Bars are one of the authorized forms of bullion for IRA investing.
 By placing real, physical gold inside of an IRA, Credit Suisse Gold offers diversification in your portfolio that is independent of fluctuations in stocks or bonds.
 0000465_1_oz_credit_suisse_gold_bar_300

-For IRA investing, the owner of the account must make an initial purchase of at least $5,000 worth of qualifying bullion to establish a precious metals IRA.
-All subsequent purchases must be at least $1,000 each.
-When an investor makes a purchase of Credit Suisse Gold Bars (or any IRA-approved metal), the IRS further requires that all coins and/or bars be held in a qualifying “depository.”
-The depository is responsible for the security and maintenance of the bullion.
 Those with an existing IRA have the option of transferring or rolling over funds into a precious metals IRA.
 While most are bought and sold through different retailers such as APMEX (American Precious Metals Exchange), Credit Suisse Gold Bars can be purchased from Credit Suisse Group, and investors can even verify the authenticity of their individual gold bars by typing the unique serial number into the website.
 This serves to reassure those concerned about the prospect of counterfeit bars (if you suspect you've purchased a fabricated gold bar, read our guide to detecting counterfeit gold).

 Similarly, you can invest in a self-directed 401(k) retirement savings account with Credit Suisse gold or bullion bars.
-However, since 401(k)s are employer-sponsored accounts, it's imperative that you check in with your employer and account custodian or administrator to verify whether precious metals are eligible for inclusion in your account.
+However, since 401(k)s are employer-sponsored accounts, you must check in with your employer and account custodian or administrator to verify whether precious metals are eligible for inclusion in your account.
 Typically, 401(k)s do not allow for physical metals to be included with tax-advantaged status, but indirect investments in Credit Suisse may qualify for inclusion.
 Speak with your financial advisor or 401(k) administrator to find out more.

 Sign up to learn more.
 It's free!

-If you're worried about the economy and want to learn tips on how to protect your retirement savings in case of another systemic collapse, sign up for our monthly newsletter now for free.
-We cover topics such as precious metals investing, inflation, currency devaluation, national debt, the Fed's financial policies, world politics, cryptocurrencies, precious metals markets, and much more.
-Join now and we'll send you a free PDF report entitled “5 Scams to Avoid When Investing In Bullion Gold & Silver”, a must-have for any investor who wants to get involved with precious metals in an IRA or 401(k).
+In it, we cover topics such as precious metals investing, inflation, currency devaluation, the Fed's monetary policies, cryptocurrencies, precious metals markets, and global markets.
+It's essential reading for alternative investors.
+Join now and we'll send you a free report entitled 5 Scams to Avoid When Investing In Bullion Gold & Silver, a must-have for any investor who wants to get involved with precious metals in an IRA.

-11 Comments
+23 Comments

 1. Hello, I just purchased a bar that says quarter ounce I cannot find any bars with the word quarter rounds on them can you give me some information thank you.
 The serial number is 065346